woelper/oculante/README.md

 ![Screenshot](res/previews/front.png "Screenshot")

 ## Flipbook

 With configurable caching, Oculante can quickly step through image sequences:

 ![Screenshot](res/previews/flipbook.avif "Screenshot")

 ## Inspection

 Get information about pixel values and position, with precise picking:

 ![Screenshot](res/picker.gif "Screenshot")

 ## File Management

-You can use the File Manager built into Oculante to do basic tasks such as accessing recent images or stepping through a virtual list of files so you can compare easily.
-There is also a dedicated compare option to flip between images, remembering zoom level and position.
+Oculante's built-in File Manager allows you to access files on your system without leaving the application.
+This makes it easy to compare images, especially with the dedicated compare option that lets you flip between images while preserving the zoom level and position.

 ![Screenshot](res/previews/file_manager.png "Screenshot")

 ## Correct color channel display:

 Images may contain color information that is masked by the alpha channel.
 Although it is present you will not see it since usually RGB values are multiplied with the A channel when displayed.
 Oculante allows you to inspect all channels individually and see color data without transparency applied.

 ![Screenshot](res/premult.png "Screenshot")

 ## Installation

-Get started with Oculante by downloading the executable relevant to your platform from the [releases](https://github.com/woelper/oculante/releases/latest) page.
-The download size is kept small (currently around 25MB) by linking dependencies statically by default.
-Packages for ARM Linux are also built, please feel free to open an issue if you want your operating system of choice supported!
+Find and download the correct executable for your operating system on the [releases](https://github.com/woelper/oculante/releases/latest) page.
+The download is small, around 25MB, as we link dependencies statically by default.
+We also have packages available for ARM Linux.
+Have a different OS?
+Please feel free to open an issue if you want your operating system of choice supported!

 For those looking to manage Oculante through a package manager, please see the options below.